Shashi456/Neural-Style/README.md

 ## TODO:

-  3. Additional Tweaks of the original paper like [preserving color](https://arxiv.org/abs/1606.05897) and a few improvements on the original paper.
+  - [ ] Additional Tweaks of the original paper like [preserving color](https://arxiv.org/abs/1606.05897) and a few improvements on the original paper.

-  4. Masked Style Transfer
+  - [ ] Masked Style Transfer

-  5. Multiple Style Transfer.
+  - [ ] Multiple Style Transfer.

-  6. Texture Style Transfer
+  - [ ] Texture Style Transfer

-  7. Fast Neural Style Transfer
+  - [ ] Fast Neural Style Transfer

-  8. Neural Style Transfer for Facial Portraits, Images.
+  - [ ] Neural Style Transfer for Facial Portraits, Images.

-  9. Neural Doodle
+  - [ ] Neural Doodle

-  10. Video Style Transfer
+  - [ ] Video Style Transfer

-  11. Character Style Transfer
+  - [ ] Character Style Transfer

-  12. GAN style generation of art.
+  - [ ] GAN style generation of art.

-TODO : Adding Links of the Papers to be read
+  - [ ] Adding Links of the Papers to be read